twooldridge/BearComparativeGenomics/README.md

 [DOI: 10.1093/gbe/evaf188](https://academic.oup.com/gbe/advance-article/doi/10.1093/gbe/evaf188/8275193)

 Code directory:
-1) `Phylogenetics_and_Karyotypes.ipynb` - This contains all the code that went into the Progressive Cactus aligbment, divergence dating analyses, network analyses, and karyotype reconstruction.
+1) `Phylogenetics_and_Karyotypes.ipynb` - This contains all the code that went into the Progressive Cactus alignment, divergence dating analyses, network analyses, and karyotype reconstruction.
 Contact Brock for details

+2) 'annotation' - This contains all code used for EGAPx annotation of all bear assemblies.
+Contact Blair for details at blperry(at)ucsc(dot)edu.

+3) 'orthogroups' - This contains all code used for orthogroup identification using OrthoFinder.
+Contact Blair for details at blperry(at)ucsc(dot)edu.

+4) 'positive_selection' - This contains all code used for analysis and interpretation of positive selection using ABSREL.
+Contact Blair for details at blperry(at)ucsc(dot)edu.